Sir-Mudkip/hashcat-container/README.md

 The minimum requirements to use this version are:
  - Nvidia Drivers in this case (580)
  - Nvidia Container Toolkit
- - Optionally - Nvidia CUDA Toolkit
+ - Optionally - Nvidia CUDA Toolkit (this image is based on Nvidia's CUDA image in Ubuntu with the cuda drivers installed)

 If on an SElinux enabled machine, and `getenforce` is set to "enforcing" then you will need to provide the `--security-opt label=disable` argument so your container has sufficient permissions.